 Frequently Asked Questions about Birth Control Pills Side Effects

-1. What are the common symptoms and side effects I may experience when first starting on the pill?
+1. What are the common symptoms and side effects I may experience when first starting on the birth control pill?

 2. How bad can the side effects get?
 Do they go away after time?

-3. Is there anything I can do to lesson or avoid the side effects?
+3. Is there anything I can do to lesson or avoid the side effects of the pill?

 Taking the pill at night before you sleep can also help to reduce the symptoms of nausea.

-4. Are there any positive effects from taking the pill?
+4. Are there any positive effects from taking the birth control pill?